Skulikk/Balancing-robot/readme.md

 # Two wheeled balancing robot

-_Author: Bc.
+Author: Bc.
 Tomáš Skolek

-_Supervisor: doc.
+Supervisor: doc.
 Ing.
 Vladimír Janoušek, Ph.D.

-_Affiliation: Department of Intelligent Systems, Faculty of Information Technology, Brno University of Technology
+Affiliation: Department of Intelligent Systems, Faculty of Information Technology, Brno University of Technology

-_Date: May 2025
+Date: May 2025

+---

 ## Abstract
 The thesis objective is to design, construct and program a two-wheeled balancing robot.
 The thesis describes the selection of suitable components, the construction of the robot and its programming.
 The control of the robot is provided by a Raspberry PI 4B running Ubuntu 22.04 Server operating system.
 The control program is built in the Robot Operating System 2 (ROS2) framework, which caters for the modularity and scalability of the system.
 The balancing mechanism is catered by a PID controller which calculates the required motor response based on the actual data from the IMU and encoders.
 The resulting robot is capable of lifting from a stable position, remote control by mobile phone and autonomous movement with obstacle avoidance.